biopragmatics/bioversions/docs/index.md

 is.
 Last updated on {{ site.data.versions.annotations.date }} (revision {{ site.data.versions.annotations.revision }})
 by {{ site.data.versions.annotations.author }}.

-Legend: 📥 means the resource reports the date of each release, 📅 means the date of release was inferred based on the date when the latest version was retrieved.
+Legend: 📥 means the resource reports the date of each release, 📅 means the date of release was inferred based on the date when the latest version was retrieved, 💡 means the date was inferred by the version string.

 <table>
 <thead>